Bite-Sized Tips for Digital Accessibility at JMU

 Whether you’re updating a syllabus, designing slides, or sharing resources online, these tips make it easier to build accessibility into your everyday teaching.

-If you’re not sure where to start, try these quick tips
+If you’re not sure where to start, try these quick tips:

-1. Make your tables accessible
+6. Make tables accessible

 Tables can create barriers for people using mobile devices or assistive technology, so try presenting your content using headings and text instead.
 If you need to use a table, follow JMU’s guide on how to properly format tables or watch this short video on how to make an accessible table in Microsoft Word.

-3. Make your PDFs accessible
+9. Make PDFs accessible

 Questions?